artworking/base/README.md

 ## Documentation

-Please do not commit this or the `doc/` directory to your projects.
+Please do not commit this readme file or the `doc/` directory to your projects.